2012 NFL season: Regular season

-Late Sunday doubleheader kickoff time change
+Late doubleheader kickoff time change

 The league announced on June 28 that all late Sunday doubleheader games will be moved ten minutes later from 4:15 p.m.
 ET to 4:25 p.m.
 Late games broadcast on the single game network will still remain at 4:05 p.m.
 The league cited 44 early games from the 2009 to 2011 seasons in which part of the audience had to be switched immediately to the kickoff of their home team's doubleheader game, and thus miss the end of the first game.
+The late Dallas Thanksgiving game's kickoff time was also moved from 4:15 p.m.
+ET to 4:30 p.m.
+ET.
 The 4:15 p.m. late doubleheader kickoff time dates back to the 1998 season when the NFL moved it from 4:05 p.m. for the same reason.

 Matchups

 As per the NFL's scheduling formula, the intraconference and interconference matchups were: